keyliin0/2048-Solver/README.md

 In the end we pick the action  that leads to the highest fitness fuction.

-The fitness function here is the sum of all the merged tiles while simulating the 4 actions.
+The fitness function here is the sum of all the merged tiles when simulating the 4 actions.

 ![alt text](https://raw.githubusercontent.com/keyliin0/2048-Solver/master/Screenshot.jpg)